jonelantha/gatsby-s3-action/README.md

 ### S3

+- With CloudFront:
-If you're using CloudFront then the S3 bucket does not need to be set for public access.
-The CloudFront distribution should have access to your bucket, see the [CloudFront](#cloudfront) section below.
+  - The S3 bucket does not need to be set for public access but the CloudFront distribution should have access to your bucket, see the [CloudFront](#cloudfront) section below.

-If instead you're using S3 Static Website hosting without CloudFront then you should use these S3 Static Website Hosting settings:
+- Without CloudFront, S3 Static Website hosting only:
+  - Use these S3 Static Website Hosting settings:
     - **Index Document**: `index.html`
     - **Error Document**: `404.html`

 ### CloudFront